matijaoe/matijaoe/README.md

-🔭  I'm currently looking for an opportunity to contribute to open-source in the Vue Ecosystem
+🔭  I'm currently looking for an opportunity to contribute to the open-source community in the Vue Ecosystem

 ### My Stack
 <p>